Arctic Saga Exploring Spitsbergen via the Faroes and Jan Mayen

 Say goodbye to the Faroes as we cruise toward the world’s most northerly volcanic island, Jan Mayen.
 There are several activities to keep you engaged while at sea.
 Learn to identify seabirds gliding alongside your ship, attend dynamic presentations by your Expedition Team, relax in our polar library or simply spend some time on deck, admiring the ocean views.
 With your binoculars and camera at the ready, keep your eyes peeled for the blow of a humpback, blue or fin whale.
 Encounters with minke whales or orcas are also possible, since their curiosity can bring them near the ship.
 If you’re lucky, you may even see harp seals.

 North of the Arctic Circle, about 280 miles (450 km) east of Greenland and 340 miles (550 km) north of Iceland, the mysterious Jan Mayen rises from the depths of the North Atlantic Ocean.
-Often shrouded in thick fog, the small mountainous island was declared a nature reserve in 2010 and is rarely visited, save for the 18 rotating personnel of the Norwegian military and Norwegian Meteorological Institute, who are the only inhabitants.
+Often shrouded in thick fog, the small mountainous island was declared a nature reserve in 2010 and is rarely visited, save for the 18 rotating personnel of the Norwegian military and Norwegian Meteorological Institute, who are the only year-long inhabitants, save for some additional personnel during the summer.

 If conditions permit, we may view the volcano and the stratified cliffs of the spectacular north coast as we Zodiac cruise around the island, searching for wildlife.
 Designated an Important Bird Area by BirdLife International for the large numbers of breeding seabirds, Jan Mayen supports colonies of northern fulmars, little auks, glaucous gulls, kittiwakes, and black and Brünnich’s guillemots (thick-billed murres).
 And if we are fortunate, you might see “sea parrots,” the Atlantic puffin again.
 The waters here are rich feeding grounds for marine life, so keep a lookout for minke, fin, blue or humpback whales.